 What is legal analytics?

-Legal analytics is the process of using data to make measurable predictions and informed decisions on topics affecting law firms and lawyers, like matter forecasting, legal strategy, and resource management.
-When used appropriately, legal analytics can bring unparalleled transparency and insight to legal professionals, departments, and decision-makers—giving them a competitive advantage.
+Legal analytics is the process of incorporating data into your decision making on topics affecting law firms and lawyers, like matter forecasting, legal strategy, and resource management.
+When used appropriately, legal analytics provides a competitive advantage by providing unparalleled transparency and insight into in-house counsel members, departments, and decision-makers.

-Data in the legal industry generally falls into three categories:
+Data in the legal sector generally falls into three categories:

 - Individual data